AEP American Electric Power | Utility | Outage Tracking

 If you wish to use a generator, place it outside your home and keep it away from windows and doors.
 If you live in a rural area and solely rely on your generator for power, have an extra supply of gas that you could use in special circumstances.

-Don’t forget to follow the above-mentioned steps if there’s an AEP outage in your area.
 Print out and keep the AEP phone numbers to call in case of outages in a location you can remember, and save it in your phone’s contacts.

-AEP Electric Service Start and Move-in Information
+AEP Electric Service Start and Move-in Info

 Below is information for moving into houses with an existing meter and without a meter in Central/South Texas.